Notsew/cache-client/README.md

 # cache-client
 This is a caching api that allows you to connect to redis, memcached, or lru-cache.
 This utilizes the npm modules lru-cache, redis, or memcached.
-So you must have one of those installed locally or globally.
+I have required them as dependencies so that they are installed with cache-client.

 I started this project so that I could have an easy way to interact with each cache mechanism, using a single api.
 This made it easy to use between multiple environments and multiple projects.
 Now Supports all three cache stores.